iberatkaya/notes-server/README.md

 # Notes Server

 Notes Server is a REST API built with Express.js and MongoDB using TypeScript.
+Deployed to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
+Checkout the [client](https://github.com/iberatkaya/note-app).

 ## Table of contents